jakkekz/SkyboxConverter/README.md

 # SkyboxConverter
-Automate the converting of skyboxes to a CS2 compatible format.
+Automate the converting of cubemap skyboxes to a CS2 compatible format.

 These skyboxes are (probably) supported:
 - CSGO